zeropointnine/phonegentic/readmes/tasks/telnyx-conferencing-improvements.md

 ## Status

-**Phase 2 complete** — migrated from Credential Connection to Call Control App.
+**Phase 3 planned** — local audio mixing (app-side conference bridge).

 Phase 1 built the full conference service layer but hit a fundamental blocker: Telnyx's Conference API does not support Credential Connections (no media redirection, no REST call control actions, identical A/B-leg CCIDs).
 Telnyx support confirmed this and recommended migrating to a Call Control App.

-Phase 2 refactored the provider and service to use a Call Control App connection, which provides:
-- Full Conference API with proper media redirection to the conference bridge
-- REST call control actions (hold, unhold, transfer, etc.)
-- Distinct A-leg and B-leg call_control_ids for proper conference joining
-- Native webhook events without needing call parking workarounds
+Phase 2 refactored the provider and service to use a Call Control App connection.
+However, testing revealed that linking a credential connection to a Call Control App in the Telnyx portal would **reassign the connection away from SIP Trunking to the Voice API**, breaking SIP registration and normal calling.
+There is no way to keep the credential connection as a SIP Trunk while also routing its calls through a Call Control App.
+The Telnyx Conference API is effectively unusable with our SIP credential connection architecture.

+Phase 3 will abandon the Telnyx Conference API entirely and implement **local audio mixing** in the app.
+The Flutter app becomes the conference bridge: audio from Call A's WebRTC render stream is injected into Call B's capture stream, and vice versa.
+No server-side conference bridge is needed.

 ---